 When summer rolls around, cooking ribs on the barbecue becomes a favorite pastime of many grill-masters.
 Pork riblets, or babyback ribs, are the smallest cut of ribs, coming from the back loin section of the pig, and are meatier and less fatty than other cuts.

-You don't have to wait for warm weather to enjoy a juicy rack of pork riblets; they can be prepared in the oven any time of year.
+You don't have to wait for warm weather to enjoy a juicy rack of pork riblets; they can be prepared in the oven at any time of year.
 To make tender ribs, it all comes down to slow cooking, which can be done just as easily using your oven in place of the grill.

 Store your pork riblets until you are ready to cook them.
-The U.S. Department of Agriculture recommends storing the ribs in the refrigerator at 40 degrees Fahrenheit for up to five days after purchase.
+The USDA recommends storing the ribs in the refrigerator at 40 degrees Fahrenheit for up to five days after purchase.

 Prepare the dry rub.
 In a small bowl, combine the kosher salt, granulated garlic, granulated onion, black pepper and paprika and set to one side.

 Be mindful of sodium content in your rub — the American Heart Association recommends a daily intake of no more than 2,300 milligrams.

 Rub the Liquid Smoke into the riblets, followed by 1 teaspoon of dry rub to both the top and bottom of the ribs.
 Liquid Smoke gives the riblets a grilled flavor and helps the dry rub adhere.